 Master’s Degree in Nursing

-A masters in nursing is an advanced, postgraduate degree usually pursued by those who have a bachelors or associates degree in nursing, but who are looking to increase their pay or their opportunities for advancement, especially in leadership or administration.
-A Master of Science in Nursing (MSN), Master of Nursing (MN), or Master of Arts (MA) with a nursing major are offered at most colleges and universities that offer postgraduate degrees.
-The following provides a guide for the master degree in nursing, the types of courses involved, and the job outlook for people who obtain this degree.
+A master’s in nursing is an advanced graduate degree for those who have a bachelor’s in nursing and who are looking to increase their pay or their opportunities for advancement, especially in leadership or administration.
+The master of science in nursing (MSN), master of nursing (MN), or master of science (MS) with an emphasis in nursing are offered at many colleges and universities.
+This page is a guide to the master’s degree in nursing and includes information on admission prerequisites, the types of courses involved, and the job outlook for people who obtain this degree.

 Why Pursue a Master’s Degree in Nursing?

-There are many reasons for pursuing a master’s in nursing.
-One reason is that it offers a higher level of specialization for graduates.
-Undergraduate degrees in nursing (bachelor’s and associate’s) usually prepare nurses for entry-level, general nursing; master’s programs can offer a more focused education in a specific area of nursing, specifically for those who want to be poised to accept positions of leadership.
-Registered nurses (RNs) typically hold a bachelor’s degree or an associate’s degree, while advanced practice registered nurses (APRNs) have typically earned a master’s degree.
+There are many reasons to pursue a master’s in nursing.
+To start, an MSN offers a higher level of specialization for graduates.
+Undergraduate degrees in nursing (bachelor’s and associate’s) usually prepare nurses for entry-level, general nursing; master’s programs offer a more focused education in a specific area of nursing, such as gerontology, midwifery, or orthopedics, to name just a few.
+Those who have earned an MSN typically become licensed as advanced practice registered nurses (APRNs).
 APRNs might be nurse practitioners, nurse anesthetists, certified nurse midwives, or clinical nurse specialists after obtaining their master’s degree.
-They typically earn a higher pay than RNs, because they have a greater level of responsibility, often being able to prescribe medications, administer anesthesia, and be considered primary care providers.
-Another reason to pursue a master’s degree in nursing is that it may put graduates in higher demand for being hired or for promotions.
-Since there is a recent shortage of physicians, APRNs are beginning to fill in those gaps.
-They also tend to make more money than RNs, making it worth the investment for many APRNs.
+They typically earn higher salaries than RNs because they have a deeper educational background and a greater level of responsibility.
+In many states, APRNs can become licensed to prescribe medications, administer anesthesia, and be considered primary care providers – all areas of practice that are not available to RNs.
+Another reason to pursue a master’s degree in nursing is that it generally places graduates in higher demand in the employment market and typically also provides stronger opportunities for promotions.
+APRNs are also beginning to fill in the gaps where there are shortages of general practice physicians.
+Due to the higher salary involved with these responsibilities, the time and cost of earning an MSN are worth the investment for many APRNs.

 Master’s Degree in Nursing Requirements and Prerequisites

-While the requirements to enter a master’s program in nursing vary by school, in most cases, a bachelor’s degree and a state RN license are required to be admitted.
-Typically, scores from Graduate Record Examinations (GRE) or the Miller Analogies Test (MAT) are considered for entry, along with letters of recommendation, college transcripts, and a statement of purpose for most colleges.
-Clinical work and work experience may also be be taken into consideration.
+While the requirements to enter a master’s program in nursing vary by school, in most cases, a bachelor’s degree and a current, valid RN license are required to be admitted.
+Typically, scores from Graduate Record Examinations (GRE) or the Miller Analogies Test (MAT) are considered, along with letters of recommendation, college transcripts, and a statement of purpose.
+Clinical work and work experience are commonly also taken into consideration.

-It is best if potential students of a master’s degree in nursing have narrowed down a focused area of study (such as nurse anesthesia or nurse midwifery).
+Potential master’s degree students should be ready to choose a focus area such as nurse anesthesia or nurse midwifery since most programs require students to choose an emphasis area either prior to or shortly after acceptance.
 Nurses should also have a genuine desire to help others, be detail-oriented, and possess physical and emotional stability.
-Since the master’s program will be more in-depth than previous studies, prospective master’s students should be academically strong, though a low GPA does not mean automatic disqualification, since graduate schools are typically looking for evidence of well-rounded students.
+Since the master’s program will be more in-depth than previous studies, prospective master’s students should be academically competitive.
 People with compassion, organizational skills, stamina, and excellent people skills will stand out.

 The coursework required for a master’s of nursing will vary significantly depending on the program and area of study.
 Some examples of courses in a master’s of nursing program may include: